liveblocks/liveblocks/learn/README.md

 ```
 intial - The project shown when the page loads
-solved-diff - The project that files that differ to initial when you press "Show solution" button
+solved-diff - The project files that differ to initial when you press "Show solution" button
 guide.mdx - The markdown guide
 ```